starsbro/extensions/privacy-policy-analyzer/README.md

 ### Areas for Contribution

-- **New Analysis Patterns**: Help identify more privacy concerns
-- **AI Integration**: Implement actual AI service integration
+- **AI Integration**: Add support for OpenAI, Claude, or other AI providers
+- **Analysis Patterns**: Expand the built-in pattern library
-- **UI/UX Improvements**: Enhance the user interface
+- **UI/UX Enhancements**: Improve the analysis panel and highlighting system
-- **Localization**: Add support for multiple languages
+- **Internationalization**: Add multi-language support
-- **Performance**: Optimize analysis speed and accuracy
+- **Performance**: Optimize ES6 module loading and caching
+- **Legal Expertise**: Enhance legal suggestions and recommendations

-## Privacy of This Extension
+## Privacy & Security

-This extension:
+This extension is designed with privacy as a core principle:

+### What We DO:
-- ✅ Analyzes content locally in your browser
+- ✅ **Local Analysis**: Most analysis happens in your browser
-- ✅ Does not send your data to external servers
+- ✅ **Encrypted Storage**: API keys stored in Chrome's secure storage
+- ✅ **Minimal Permissions**: Only requests essential browser permissions
-- ✅ Only stores analysis results locally
+- ✅ **User Control**: You choose when to use AI vs local analysis
-- ✅ Syncs only your preference settings
+- ✅ **Transparent Code**: Open source architecture you can review
+- ✅ **Automatic Cleanup**: Analysis data cleaned up automatically

+### What We DON'T Do:
-- ❌ Does not track your browsing
+- ❌ **No Tracking**: We don't track your browsing or behavior
-- ❌ Does not collect personal information
+- ❌ **No Data Collection**: No personal information collected or stored
+- ❌ **No External Servers**: Only communicates with AI provider you configure
+- ❌ **No Background Uploads**: No automatic data transmission
+- ❌ **No Third-Party Analytics**: No tracking or analytics services

+### AI Provider Privacy:
+- When using Gemini AI: Policy text is sent to Google's Gemini API for analysis
+- When using Local Analysis: No external communication whatsoever
+- You have full control over when AI analysis is used

 ## Legal Disclaimer